 Fluid Dynamics is a concept in physics that deals with the movement of anything that flows, such as air and water, as well as all their interactions.
-The best shape for the hull of a boat or the pointed nose of an airplane is based on the principles of fluid dynamics.
-This is essential to ensure the smooth movement of such vehicles.
+The ideal shape for the hull of a boat or the pointed nose of an airplane is based on the principles of fluid dynamics.
+This knowledge is essential to ensure the smooth movement of such vehicles.

-Now, going back to our droplets and the “moist cloud”, their movement can be analyzed using fluid dynamics.
+Now, going back to our droplets and the “moist cloud”, their movement can also be analyzed using fluid dynamics.
 The heavier droplets, which have many more pathogens, fall much closer to the person due to gravity, and remain suspended in the air for less time.

 That being said, some evidence argues that aerosols do not carry enough pathogens to cause disease.

 The size and quantity of droplets produced differ greatly depending on whether one coughs or sneezes.
 Sneezing generates around a million droplets, whereas coughing generates only a few thousand.
-As the size is dependent on the pressure in the lungs, the action of sneezing produces a larger proportion of small-sized droplets, while coughing produces a varied range of sizes.
+As the size is dependent on the pressure in the lungs, the action of sneezing produces a much larger proportion of small-sized droplets, while coughing produces a varied range of sizes.

 The debate on this is also ongoing.
 Some papers state that aerosols can travel deep into our airways and cause disease.
 Others disagree, saying that aerosols could not potentially carry a load large enough to cause disease.
 The former papers also state that disease caused by aerosols requires a smaller amount of aerosol particles to be ingested, in comparison to touching your nose directly.